 North-northeastern region and the Arrowhead

-In the watersheds the MPCA has fully assessed in the region, 92% of the lakes meet water quality standards for aquatic recreation.
+- Meets standards: In the watersheds the MPCA has fully assessed in the region, 95% of the lakes meet water quality standards for aquatic recreation.

 Central region and metro area

-In the watersheds the MPCA has fully assessed in the region, 50% of the lakes meet water quality standards for aquatic recreation.
+- Half are impaired: In the watersheds the MPCA has fully assessed in the region, 54% of the lakes meet water quality standards for aquatic recreation.

 Southern and western Minnesota

-In the watersheds the MPCA has fully assessed in the region, only 18% of the lakes meet water quality standards for aquatic recreation.
+- Most impaired: In the watersheds the MPCA has fully assessed in the region, only 14% of the lakes meet water quality standards for aquatic recreation.

-Ten Mile Lake near Hackensack is among the largest and deepest lakes in Minnesota.
-At this time, the lake is free of aquatic invasive species and has a watershed dominated by forest.
+Ten Mile Lake near Hackensack is among the largest and deepest lakes in Minnesota, and is in a watershed dominated by forest.
 Development pressure is light.
 Water quality is excellent.
+The lakes is being monitored to track its response to a recent zebra mussel infestation.

 South and west region